Sideshow Bob: Seasons 1–8

-Bob is released from prison once again in "Sideshow Bob Roberts" (season 6, 1994), and runs for Mayor of Springfield as the Republican Party candidate (having previously identified himself as "a life-long Republican" in "Black Widower").
-He defeats Democratic Party incumbent Joe Quimby in a landslide, but Bart and Lisa discover from Waylon Smithers that Bob rigged the election by using the names of deceased people.
-Bob is put on trial and claims himself innocent, but is tricked by Bart and Lisa to expose himself guilty, leading to another incarceration.
+In "Sideshow Bob Roberts" (season 6, 1994), Bob is released again and runs for mayor of Springfield as the populist Republican Party candidate.
+He defeats Democratic Party incumbent Joe Quimby, winning in a landslide.
+(Note: In "Black Widower", Bob calls himself a "lifelong, conservative Republican".
+When his victory is announced in "Sideshow Bob Roberts", he receives 100 percent of the vote, with a one-percent margin of error.)
+Bart and Lisa learn from Waylon Smithers that Bob rigged the election by using the names of deceased people.
+At trial, Bob claims innocence, but Bart and Lisa trick him into revealing his guilt, sending him back to prison.

-Sideshow Bob escapes from prison for the first time in "Sideshow Bob's Last Gleaming" (season 7, 1995), and threatens to blow up Springfield with a nuclear bomb unless the city stops broadcasting all television shows.
-He is thwarted when he finds out that the bomb itself is a dud, then kidnaps Bart and flies the Wright Brothers' plane in an attempt to kill himself, Bart, and Krusty (who is hiding inside a shack, improvising a performance on the Emergency Broadcast System).
-This too is thwarted, and Bob returns to prison.
+In "Sideshow Bob's Last Gleaming" (season 7, 1995), Bob escapes from prison and threatens to blow up Springfield with a nuclear bomb unless the city stops broadcasting all television shows.
+When the bomb proves to be a dud, Bob kidnaps Bart and takes to the air in the Wright brothers' plane, intending to kill himself, Bart, and Krusty.
+Krusty, Bob's intended target, is hiding inside a shack, improvising a performance on the Emergency Broadcast System.
+That attempt also fails, and Bob is captured.